-warranty service-We recommend that warranty service be performed by the authorized dealer from whom you purchased your Coachmen because of the dealer's continued and personal interest in your satisfaction.
+WARRANTY SERVICE-We recommend that warranty service be performed by the authorized dealer from whom you purchased your Coachmen because of the dealer's continued and personal interest in your satisfaction.
 But if you are traveling or in the event that you move, service under the warranty will be performed by any authorized Coachmen dealer.
 Whenever possible, make an appointment to avoid unnecessary delays.
 Non-emergency repairs can be done at a later date.

 Always Carry Your Owner Registration Card, which must be presented to obtain warranty service.
 The card is proof of purchase and provides the date of retail sale, which are necessary to determine warrantability.
-If you cannot locate an authorized Coachmen dealer, contact Coachmen Customer Service, (219) 825-7000 or (800) 453-6064.
+If you cannot locate an authorized Coachmen dealer, contact Coachmen Owner Relations Department toll free at (800) 453-6064.